MetPX/sarracenia/docs/How2Guides/FlowCallbacks.rst

 Writing FlowCallback Plugins
 ============================

+All sarracenia components implement *the Flow* algorithm, with different callbacks.
+Sarracenia's main class is *sarracenia.flow* and the a great deal of core functionality is implemented using the class created to add custom processing to a flow, the flowcb (flow callback) class.

-The main algorithm of sarracenia is *the Flow*.
-All the components implement variations of *the flow.* For a detailed discussion of the flow, have a look at `Concepts <../Explanations/Concepts.rst>`_ manual.
+For a detailed discussion of the flow algorithm itself, have a look at `Concepts <../Explanations/Concepts.rst>`_ manual.
 For any flow, one can add custom processing at a variety of times during processing by sub-classing the `sarracenia.flowcb <../../sarracenia/flowcb/__init__.py>`_ class.